Outlier-Robust Geometric Perception: A Novel Thresholding-Based Estimator with Intra-Class Variance Maximization: Methodology

-However, when the outlier ratio becomes higher (e.g. $>50\%$), grouping the residual errors merely using the method above may also include outliers into the lower-residual group $\mathcal{G}_\alpha$, preventing us from correctly sifting out the true inliers.
-Therefore, we need to further render a multi-layered Ostu's method to enhance the robustness of our framework.
+However, when outliers are prevalent among measurements (e.g. $>50\%$), grouping the measurements based on the routine above may still include outliers into the lower-magnitude group $\mathcal{G}^\alpha$, hindering us from correctly sifting out the true inliers.
+Therefore, we need to further perform multiple layers of dynamic thresholding to enhance the inlier confidence of $\mathcal{G}^\alpha$.